Ian Macphee: Early years

+Early political involvement

+Macphee unsuccessfully sought Liberal preselection for the New South Wales seat of Berowra prior to the 1969 election, losing to Tom Hughes.
+He was president of the Liberal Party's Roseville East branch from 1970 to 1971.
+After moving to Victoria he served as chairman of the state party's manufacturing advisory committee from 1971 to 1973.

+In March 1974, Macphee was preselected as the Liberal candidate for the safe seat of Balaclava, defeating 23 other candidates following the retirement of the incumbent MP Ray Whittorn.
+He retained Balaclava for the Liberal Party at the 1974 federal election.

+Macphee was elevated to the second Fraser ministry following a ministerial reshuffle in November 1976, assuming the new portfolio of Minister for Productivity.
+He was also appointed Minister Assisting the Minister for Employment and Industrial Relations and replaced Tony Street as Minister Assisting the Prime Minister in Women's Affairs.
+He received a broad mandate to deal with matters and policy affecting industrial productivity, although the creation of the new Department of Productivity was met with criticism from some who felt its responsibilities overlapped with existing departments.
+He spoke favourably on the recommendations of the Jackson Committee and said existing protectionist policies would need to be reviewed to produce "an internationally competitive, export-oriented manufacturing industry".

+Immigration minister

 After three years in the productivity portfolio, Macphee replaced Michael MacKellar as the Minister for Immigration and Ethnic Affairs.
 Fraser and MacKellar had already adopted the recommendations of the Galbally report, which led to a new framework for migrant settlement.
 Macphee, with the full support of Fraser, continued the pace of reform, allowing large numbers of Indochinese refugees into Australia and he also introduced a family reunion scheme for these refugees.
 Macphee was assisted by receiving full bipartisan support from the shadow Immigration Minister Mick Young.

 In the 1980 and the 1983 elections, Macphee retained his seat, defeating Labor candidate Chris Kennedy.
 Macphee helped oversee the introduction of the Special Broadcasting Service.
 He played an important role in the opening of the Australian Institute of Multicultural Affairs and he worked with the Institute's director, Petro Georgiou, in overseeing government policy in this area.

 Macphee later described his time as Immigration Minister as the most "exciting...[and] absolutely enriching" time during his period in parliament.

 Macphee became a Cabinet minister in May 1982 when Fraser promoted him to Minister for Employment and Youth Affairs.
 Macphee defended the role of compulsory arbitration as a means to protect wages in spite of pressure from the more conservative elements within the party, and held this post until the Fraser Government was defeated in March 1983.